riaj53/store_box/README.md

 import 'dart:convert';

-// Generate a secure key.
-In a real app, store this in secure storage. final encryptionKey = utf8.encode('a_very_strong_32_byte_secret_key');
+final encryptionKey = utf8.encode('a_very_strong_32_byte_secret_key');

-// Open an encrypted box
 final secretBox = await StoreBox().openBox('secrets', encryptionKey: encryptionKey);
 await secretBox.put('apiKey', '123-ABC-789');
 print(secretBox.get('apiKey')); // Prints "123-ABC-789"

-The data in the secrets.box file on disk will be completely unreadable without the key.

 Contributing
 Contributions are welcome!
 If you find a bug or have a feature request, please open an issue on GitHub.